MetPX/sarracenia/docs/How2Guides/v2ToSr3.rst

     html_parser = Html_parser(self)
     self.on_html_page = html_parser.parse

+The plugin has a main "parse" routine, which invokes the html.parser class, where data_handler is called for each line, gradually building the self.entries dictionary where each entry is a string constructed to resemble a line of *ls* command output.

-This plugin is a near exact copy of the html_page.py plugin used by default. the on_html_page entry point for plugins is replaced by a completely different mechanism.
+This plugin is a near exact copy of the html_page.py plugin used by default.
+The on_html_page entry point for plugins is replaced by a completely different mechanism.
 Most of the logic of v2 poll in sr3 is in the new sarracenia.FlowCB.Poll class.
 Logic from the v2 plugins/html_page.py, used by default, is now part of this new Poll class, subclassed from flowcb, so basic HTML parsing is built-in.

+Another change from v2 is that there was far more string manipulation in the old version. in sr3 polls, most string maniupulation has been replaced by filling an paramiko.SFTPAttributes structure as soon as possible.

 So the way to replace on_html_page in sr3 is by sub-classing Poll.
 Here is an sr3 version of same plugin (nasa_mls_nrt.py)::